COLUMN

 We hope that you enjoyed this article and look forward to working with you in the future.

-D-POPS GROUP Advisor
+D-POPS GROUP Managing Executive Officer

 Tetsuya Watanabe